Fan Fic / Memoirs Of A Master

 - Shifu, in Ren's own words, has a "cute ass" and "a body that could stop a stampede of rampaging oxen at fifty paces".

 - Shout-Out: In chapter 7, upon hearing some yelling outside the Jade Palace, Zigsa exclaims, "What in the seven hells is that?"

 - Shown Their Work: While there is some Artistic License here and there, it's clear that the author did a lot of research on how Ancient China worked.

 - Star-Crossed Lovers: Jian Qiang and Miao Li.

-- Stay in the Kitchen: Shifu confessed when Yeying insisted on help Zigza get villagers to safety from the upcoming battle, he was secretly relieved considering he didn't want to worry about her being carried off by a Mongol during the fighting.
+- Shifu actually held such beliefs when he was younger, and the more time he got to spend with Yeying, the more he realized just how much a woman was capable of doing.
+In fact, he later confessed that when Yeying insisted on helping Zigza get villagers to safety from the upcoming battle, he was secretly relieved considering he didn't want to worry about her being carried off by a Mongol during the fighting.
 Of course, he would never admit to her since he knew how insulted she would be.